| |

 monumental-sized canvases."

-The cover article impressed a Santa Fe gallery, who
+RESULTS: The cover article impressed a Santa Fe gallery, who

 staged a one-man show of Tomás' paintings.
 The